Ehlers-Danlos Syndrome (EDS) is a hereditary connective tissue disorder, in which the collagen, the main structure of the body, is faulty.

 *Please note that new criteria, classifications and terminology has been implemented for the Ehlers-Danlos syndromes.
 This is outlined in the 2017 nosology, which can be found at ehlers-danlos.com.
 The information below will be updated as soon as I am well enough to do so.

 There are different types of EDS:

-- Hypermobility (the most common & one I have)
+- Hypermobility (the most common and the type I have)

 - Tenascin-X Deficient

 EDS-Hypermobility Type is also commonly known as Hypermobility Syndrome (HMS).
 There is a difference of opinion as to whether these are the same condition, but the majority of medical professionals believe them to be one & the same.
 EDS is diagnosed by a rheumatologist.
 In all types other than Hypermobility, tests may be carried out to confirm diagnosis.
 There are currently no tests for EDS-Hypermobility Type so a detailed medical & family history is taken & patients are scored using the Beighton scale as to how over flexible certain joints are.

 - bladder problems

 Failure to diagnose & misdiagnosis are unfortunately not uncommon, due to a lack of knowledge.
 Fibromyalgia & Myalgic Encephalopathy (ME)/Chronic Fatigue Syndrome (CFS) are often diagnosed in place of EDS-Hypermobility.
 It is worth noting here that it is entirely possible to have EDS & Fibromyalgia &/or ME.

 Because the faulty collagen can affect any part of the body other conditions are common alongside EDS, including: